List of Danny Phantom characters: Dark Danny/Dan Phantom

-Dark Danny Phantom, also known as Dan Phantom, is a villain created by the fusion of the ghost-halves of Danny and Vlad in an alternative timeline.
+Dark Danny Phantom (also known as Dan Phantom) (voiced by Eric Roberts) is a villain created by the fusion of the ghost-halves of Danny and Vlad in an alternative timeline.
 He was created with the intent that Danny's worst enemy would be an evil version of himself.
 Dark Danny is a cruel, malicious ghost who cares little for anything other than himself, causing as much destruction as he sees fit.

-Dark Danny, or Dan Phantom, came to be after a fatal and accidental explosion of the Nasty Burger Fast Food Restaurant's boiler that caused the explicit death of Danny Fenton's family, friends, and teacher.
-Grief-stricken and guilty, Danny moved in with Vlad Masters, feeling that only he could understand his pain.
+Dark Danny came to be after an explosion of the Nasty Burger restaurant killed Danny Fenton's family, friends, and teacher.
+Overcome with grief and guilt, Danny moved in with Vlad Masters, feeling that only he could understand his pain.
 Danny asked Vlad to remove his emotions.
-Honoring the boy's wishes, Vlad separated Danny's human half from his ghost self; later, the latter retaliated doing the same to Vlad.
-The ghost-half of Danny then attempted to overshadow Plasmius, eventually fusing their bodies together.
-Plasmius's ghost-half overwhelmed that of Danny, creating an even more evil and more powerful version of the two halves.
-He then destroyed Vlad's entire castle, and his own human half.
+Honoring his wishes, Vlad separated Danny's human half from his ghost self; later, Danny retaliated, doing the same to Vlad.
+The ghost-half of Danny then attempted to possess Vlad, eventually fusing their bodies together.
+Plasmius's ghost-half overwhelmed Danny's, creating an even more evil and more powerful version of the two halves.
 He spent the next ten years destroying the world.
-Through time travel, the present-day Danny managed to defeat his evil self and subsequently sealed him in a Fenton Thermos.
+Through time travel, the present-day Danny defeats Dark Danny and imprisons him in a Fenton Thermos which he gives to Clockwork.

 Desiree

-Voiced by Peri Gilpin

-Desiree is a genie-like ghost who travels the world granting anyone's deepest desires.
+Desiree (voiced by Peri Gilpin) is a genie-like female ghost who travels the world granting anyone's deepest desires.
 Unfortunately, while compelled to grant any wish she hears, she is free to interpret and twist it any way she sees fit.
-"So you have wished it, so shall it be!" is her sly response to a casual wish, with disastrous consequences that often serve to increase her powers.
-Her vindictive nature stems from her life as a human were many years back, she was a harem girl who won the affections of a sultan.
+In life, she was a harem girl who won the affections of a sultan.
 He showered her with whatever gifts she wanted but was banished by the Sultan's jealous wife.
 She died of a broken heart (and old age), and returned as a genie/wishing ghost.
+Desiree initially granted wishes with benevolence, but remembering her own happiness that was taken away, she became bitter, resentful, and jealous, thus leading to her current behavior.